mozilla/apk-factory-service/docs/ARCHITECTURE.md

 * Nightly the Marketplace review queue is published and pre-generates APKs so they will be cached
 * A daily Android app update check

-A load balancer will hand traffic to an nginx web server which will proxy traffic to our controller deamon.
+A load balancer will hand traffic to an nginx web server which will proxy traffic to our controller daemon.
-There can be N controller deamons active, to scale the service horizontally.
+There can be N controller daemons active, to scale the service horizontally.

 ## Install APK